How to Buy Best Poinsettias | Poinsettia Buying Guide

 123rf/jerrynettik

 Another crucial factor that you need to look for is the small, colorful leaves surrounding the tender yellow buds.
-Only buy that plant, which has a perked-up vivid red hue (or whatever color you’re buying) in the small leaves.
+Only buy that plant that has a perked-up vivid red hue (or whatever color you’re buying) in the small leaves.

 If the leaves around the buds are yellow, they won’t achieve a red hue during the holidays.